joanFaseDev/100-days-of-code-projects/freeCodeCamp/courses/front-end-development-libraries/react/README.md

 **Stateless component**: Class that extends React.Component but does not use internal state.
 **Statefull component**: Class that extends React.Component but maintains its own internal state.
 Is usually referred as 'component' or 'React component'.
 **Internal State**: ?
+**Unidirectional data flow**: State flows in one direction down the tree of the application's components, from the stateful parent component to child components.
+The child components only receive the state data they need.